European Union funded projects

-- Expand its network of excellence and to closely collaborate with universities, institutes, organisations and companies around Europe through strong consortia;
+- Expand its network of excellence and collaborate closely with universities, institutes, organisations and companies around Europe through strong consortia;

-- Liaise with governmental representatives from the European Commission, EFSA, WHO, FAO and national authorities through our expert groups and workshops we organise within the frame of these projects.
+- Liaise with governmental representatives from the European Commission, EFSA, WHO, FAO, US FDA, Health Canada, national authorities and more through the expert groups and workshops organised within the frame of these projects.

 For more information about ILSI Europe’s participation in EU-funded projects or opportunities to join a consortium, please contact Dr Isabelle Guelinckx at email@example.com